What Is Financial Aid?

 You and your family must submit your financial information to colleges via the government's Free Application for Federal Student Aid (FAFSA).
 Some colleges ask for an additional aid application called the CSS/Profile.

-Using the information from one or both of these applications, colleges calculate your Expected Family Contribution (EFC), which is how much you and your family will be expected to pay out-of-pocket for one year of college.
+Using the information from one or both of these applications, colleges calculate your Expected Family Contribution (EFC), which is a metric colleges use to determine your financial need and how much aid you may be eligible for.
 Colleges calculate your financial need annually, so you will need to reapply for aid every year of college.

 How to Get Merit-Based Aid

-Colleges that offer merit aid generally offer it to students whose GPAs and test scores put them in the top third of the current freshman class.
+Colleges that offer merit aid generally offer it to students whose GPAs and test scores are well above average compared with their current freshmen class.
 But other factors, such as strength in the arts or sports, may also lead to awards.
 The application process may be as simple as checking a box on the admission application or may require filling out a separate application.

 It's a good idea to familiarize yourself with a college’s financial aid policies as well as the merit scholarships they offer.
 Many colleges list merit scholarships on their website.

-You can get an idea of how much a college awards in financial aid to students each year by viewing its CollegeData College Profile.
+You can get an idea of how much a college awards in financial aid to students each year by viewing its CollegeData college profile, which you can access with College Search.

 Image Source: Kenyon College Profile

-In this example from the College Profile for Kenyon College, you can see that in 2018-19, the college awarded an average aid package of $44,844, consisting of $41,663 in need-based scholarships and $4,039 in loans and work-study, on average.
-The average merit-based scholarship Kenyon awarded to students who had no financial need was $13,350.
+In this example from the college profile for Kenyon College, you can see that in 2021-22, the college awarded an average total aid package of $52,103, consisting of $50,102 in need-based gift aid (scholarships and grants) and $2,716 in need-based self-help aid (loans and work-study), on average.
+The average merit-based scholarship Kenyon awarded to students without financial need was $17,142.

 Learning as much as possible about financial aid is one of the most important things you can do as you apply to college.
-Understanding the different financial aid policies colleges follow can prevent you from applying to colleges that are financially out of reach—or discounting expensive colleges that, with the right combination of self-help and gift aid, you and your family might be able to afford.
+Understanding the different financial aid policies colleges follow can prevent you from applying to colleges that are financially out of reach or disregarding expensive colleges that, with the right combination of self-help and gift aid, you might be able to afford.